 Our effective quarterly tax rate is estimated based upon the effective tax to be applicable to the full fiscal year.
-A deferred tax asset of \$600,000 was recorded as of December 31, 2008, based upon management's assessment at that time that the benefit was more likely than not to be realized in future periods.
-At March 31, 2009, we provided a valuation allowance against the entire deferred tax asset due to management's current assessment that the benefit is no longer more likely than not to be realized due to the impact of the verdict in the Hansen litigation and other factors.
+A deferred tax asset of \$600,000 was recorded as of December 31, 2008, based upon management's assessment at that time that the benefit was more likely than not, to be realized in future periods.
+At June 30, 2009, the company has provided a valuation allowance against the entire deferred tax asset due to management's current assessment that the benefit is no longer more likely than not to be realized.